andrewwhitten/template-sfdc2localdisk-file-download/README.md

 2) Downloading this way doesn't increment the file's download count.

 3) This Flow could be shortened a great deal, however this way is easier to examine each step and output the log.

+4) You could return the file in the service itself, rather than save to local disk.
+Go for it.